Geoff Chappell, Software Analyst

 The LdrOpenImageFileOptionsKey function is exported by name from NTDLL.DLL in version 5.2 starting from Windows Server 2003 SP1, and higher.

 The LdrOpenImageFileOptionsKey function is not documented.
-Neither is it declared in any C-language header that Microsoft is known to have published in any software development kit.
-While Microsoft’s names for the function’s arguments are not known, this article uses inventions.
+Neither is it declared in any C-language header that Microsoft is known to have published in any development kit for either user-mode or kernel-mode software.
+While Microsoft’s names and types for the function’s arguments are not known, this article uses inventions.

 From all the way back at version 3.10, NTDLL has provided that executables are subject to Image File Execution Options in the registry.
-The options for different executables are in different subkeys of an Image File Execution Options key, which versions 5.2 and 6.0 allow in either of two places.
+The options for different executables are in different subkeys of a base key named Image File Execution Options.
 Historically, options apply to all executables that have the same filename.
 In version 6.1 and higher, subkeys can reach one level deeper to define different options for different executables that have the same filename.
-The LdrOpenImageFileOptionsKey function opens the appropriate subkey for the named executable without the caller having to know the tree’s implementation.
+The LdrOpenImageFileOptionsKey function opens the appropriate subkey for the named executable without the caller having to know the implementation details of these one or two levels of subkey.

-Not until Windows Server 2003 SP1 does NTDLL export separate functions for opening the key and for querying its (potentially numerous) values.
+This function’s introduction for Windows Server 2003 SP1 comes from NTDLL exporting separate functions (that had developed as internal routines in version 5.1) for opening the key and for querying its potentially numerous values.
 This LdrOpenImageFileOptionsKey function opens the key.
 The LdrQueryImageFileKeyOption function queries the values.
 The caller is expected to close the key when done.
-The ancient LdrQueryImageFileExecutionOptions and the relatively new LdrQueryImageFileExecutionOptionsEx are compounds which open the key, query one value and close the key.
+This separation leaves the ancient LdrQueryImageFileExecutionOptions and the relatively new LdrQueryImageFileExecutionOptionsEx as compounds which open the key, query one value and close the key.

 The general scheme provides for subkeys in which to specify options for different executables.
 The subkey for an executable is the executable’s filename.
-If the given lpImageFile contains a backslash, then the filename for the subkey is whatever follows the last backslash.
+If the given lpImageFile contains a backslash, then the subkey’s name is whatever follows the last backslash.
 If this is too long for representation in a UNICODE_STRING, the function fails, returning STATUS_BUFFER_TOO_SMALL.
-If the function cannot open the subkey (relative to the open parent, again for KEY_QUERY_VALUE and KEY_ENUMERATE_SUB_KEYS access), it fails.
+Failure to open the subkey (relative to the open base key) is failure for the function.
+The required access is KEY_QUERY_VALUE and KEY_ENUMERATE_SUB_KEYS nowadays but GENERIC_READ in version 5.2.

-In general, and as the only successful outcome in early versions, the subkey as opened for the executable from just its filename is what the function returns at the address given by the phKey argument.
+In general, and as the only successful outcome in versions 5.2 and 6.0, the subkey as opened for the executable from just its filename is what the function returns at the address given by the phKey argument.

 The general scheme has the problem, of course, that the same options apply to all executables that have the same filename.
 Version 6.1 extends the scheme to differentiate according to the whole name that is supplied for the executable.
-If the subkey just for the filename contains a suitable value (to show that the extension applies) and a suitable subkey (to match the executable’s whole name), then the function returns the deeper subkey instead.
+The extension is a little complicated because, of course, the whole pathname can’t itself be a subkey.
+If the subkey just for the filename contains a particular value (to show that the extension applies) and a suitable subkey (containing a particular value whose string data matches the executable’s whole name), then the function returns the deeper subkey instead.

-Extension to a subkey for the whole name of the executable is optional.
-It applies only if the subkey for the filename contains a REG_DWORD value named UseFilter whose dword of data is non-zero:
+Extension to a subkey for the whole name of the executable applies only if the subkey for the filename contains a REG_DWORD value named UseFilter whose dword of data is non-zero:

 |Key:||HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\filename|

-If the UseFilter value is absent from the subkey for an executable’s filename, or if it is present but has the wrong type or size or is zero, then all executables with this filename have the same Image File Execution Options.
-The subkey for the filename is what the function sticks with.
-Note, however, that if querying for the UseFilter value fails with any error other than STATUS_OBJECT_NAME_NOT_FOUND, STATUS_BUFFER_TOO_SMALL or STATUS_BUFFER_OVERFLOW, then this error is failure for the function.
+If the UseFilter value is absent from the subkey for an executable’s filename, or if it is present but has the wrong type or size or is zero, then all executables with this filename have the same Image File Execution Options and the subkey for the filename is what the function sticks with.
+Note, however, that any other failure when querying for the UseFilter value is failure for the function.
+(Other failure is specifically anything other than STATUS_OBJECT_NAME_NOT_FOUND, STATUS_BUFFER_TOO_SMALL or STATUS_BUFFER_OVERFLOW.)

-Given that UseFilter is configured for the filename, then the subkey for just the filename may have any number of subkeys that are each for a different pathname.
+Given that the subkey for just the filename has a correctly configured UseFilter, it may have any number of subkeys that are each for a different pathname.
 The names of the subkeys are immaterial.
-The pathname is expected as a REG_SZ value named FilterFullPath whose data matches the executable’s whole name:
+What matters is whether a subkey has a REG_SZ value named FilterFullPath whose data matches the executable’s whole name:

 |Key:||HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\filename\subkey|